UK coronavirus plan: PM warns a fifth of UK workers could catch Covid-19

-Up to a fifth of the UK’s workforce could be laid low by coronavirus during its peak weeks, the government warned as part of its action plan published today.
+Up to a fifth of the UK’s workforce could be made absent by coronavirus during its peak weeks, the government warned as part of its action plan published today.

 Read more: Coronavirus concerns see hand sanitiser sales leap 255 per cent

+The peak is thought to be nine-to-10 weeks away, and then last for up to three months, based on current modelling.

-Prime Minister Boris Johnson’s coronavirus plan read: “The current data seem to show that we are all susceptible to catching this disease, and thus it is also more likely than not that the UK will be significantly affected.”
+The action plan, revealed this morning by Prime Minister Boris Johnson, said: “The current data seem to show that we are all susceptible to catching this disease, and thus it is also more likely than not that the UK will be significantly affected.”

-Authorities are assuming a British mortality rate of around one per cent from the coronavirus and a worst case scenario infection rate of around 80 per cent of the population.

-Covid-19 is likely to result in just a “small proportion” of British deaths, with the elderly and those with existing conditions most at risk.
+The action plan also revealed measures that the government has in the wings to prevent public disorder in the worst-case scenario.

+Police may have to focus on responding to only the most serious crimes and maintaining public order if the virus spreads in a worst-case scenario.

 Read more: FTSE 100 surges over two per cent ahead of G7 coronavirus call